gabkrenzer/vaspMD/MLFF/benchmark/README.md

 ## Production Runs
 It is recommended to check the Bayesian errors of the production runs.
 Run `BEEFgrep.sh` in your working directory and plot the Bayesian errors in the notebook exemple.

+## Visualisation
+`benchmark_plot.ipynb` is a jupyter notebook to plot publication-ready figures of the benchmark.

 # Acknowledgments
 `parse_regfile.sh` and `mae_rmse.py` are adapted from codes that were initially written by Johan Klarbring.